What You Need to Know about OTC Hearing Devices

 If you’ve read the news lately, you know that new research is coming out all the time linking hearing loss to other major health concerns like cognitive decline, depression, and an increased risk of accidents.

 Yet many people still delay treatment in part because they feel they can’t afford it.
-At McDonald Hearing Services, we’ve always looked for ways to make hearing devices more affordable.
+At McDonald Audiology & Hearing Health Care, we’ve always looked for ways to make hearing devices more affordable.
 Thankfully, new technology, legislation, and changes in insurance are helping to make hearing loss treatments more affordable than ever.

 In fact, hearing technology has had a number of exciting breakthroughs in the last few years which has led to lower-cost options including over-the-counter devices available in stores and pharmacies.